 Yosemite National Park Overview

 On average, about 4 million people every year visit Yosemite National Park located in the central Sierra Nevada of California.
 Most of the visitors drive through Yosemite Valley (only 1% of the park’s area) and check out all the highlights from their car, but getting out on the trails is the only true way to experience this beautiful national park.
 Half Dome, El Capitan, Yosemite Falls, Vernal and Nevada Falls are all found in the valley which is why it is so popular.
-Below is our list of top 10 best hikes in Yosemite National Park that you have to explore!
+Below is our list of the top 10 best hikes in Yosemite National Park that you have to explore!

 |Nearest Metro Area||Fresno, CA|